vitadin/NeuroShell/docs/api-service-refactoring.md

 ctx := neuroshellcontext.GetGlobalContext()
 ```

-**Violation**: Services should only interact with the context passed during initialization, not access global state.
+**Current Pattern**: The current service accesses global context directly, which is actually the established pattern in NeuroShell.
+Services access the global context singleton when needed, not store a reference to it.

 ### 2. Direct OS Environment Access